MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 month for additional ones.
 There are also fees for queries, such as, 0.4 dollars per million standard queries for the first 1 billion queries per month, or 0.2 dollars per million standard queries for over 1 billion queries per month.
-The fees will be a bit higher for latency based routing queries, or Geo DNS and Geo-proximity queries.
+The fees will be a bit higher for Latency Based Routing Queries, or Geo DNS and Geoproximity Queries.
 You can read all about it on [this page](https://aws.amazon.com/route53/pricing/#Queries) if you want.